Cardiotoxicity: An Unexpected Consequence of HER2-Targeted Therapies

 Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Cardio-Oncology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Novel Agents, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Heart Transplant, Mechanical Circulatory Support, Interventions and Imaging, Echocardiography/Ultrasound, Hypertension

-Keywords: Angiotensin Receptor Antagonists, Angiotensin-Converting Enzyme Inhibitors, Antibodies, Monoclonal, Humanized, Antihypertensive Agents, Arrhythmias, Cardiac, Biological Markers, Breast Neoplasms, Cardiomyopathies, Cardiotoxicity, Chemotherapy, Adjuvant, Cyclophosphamide, Diabetes Mellitus, Disease Progression, Doxorubicin, Echocardiography, Genes, erbB-2, Glomerular Filtration Rate, Heart Diseases, Heart Failure, Heart Transplantation, Heart Transplantation, Heart-Assist Devices, Hypertension, Lung Neoplasms, Maytansine, Myocytes, Cardiac, Neuregulins, Pharmaceutical Preparations, Prospective Studies, Protein-Tyrosine Kinases, Quinazolines, Receptor, Epidermal Growth Factor, Risk Factors, Stomach Neoplasms, Survival Rate, Taxoids, Troponin I, Ventricular Dysfunction, Left
+Keywords: Angiotensin Receptor Antagonists, Angiotensin-Converting Enzyme Inhibitors, Antibodies, Monoclonal, Humanized, Antihypertensive Agents, Arrhythmias, Cardiac, Biomarkers, Breast Neoplasms, Cardiomyopathies, Cardiotoxicity, Chemotherapy, Adjuvant, Cyclophosphamide, Diabetes Mellitus, Disease Progression, Doxorubicin, Echocardiography, Genes, erbB-2, Glomerular Filtration Rate, Heart Diseases, Heart Failure, Heart Transplantation, Heart Transplantation, Heart-Assist Devices, Hypertension, Lung Neoplasms, Maytansine, Myocytes, Cardiac, Neuregulins, Pharmaceutical Preparations, Prospective Studies, Protein-Tyrosine Kinases, Quinazolines, Receptor, Epidermal Growth Factor, Risk Factors, Stomach Neoplasms, Survival Rate, Taxoids, Troponin I, Ventricular Dysfunction, Left

 < Back to Listings